Ashay Nigam

 Count

-Total number of affected fields
+Total fields affected

 Severity